 All of the signs are indicative of an Art Renaissance in Haiti.
-There are over 500 painters on this tiny island, the size of New Jersey.
+There are over 800 painters on this tiny island, the size of New Jersey.
 Many are self-taught, working full time, producing in their isolation a variety of styles.
-Basically primitive, many have gone beyond the early days in 1944 when Dewitt Peters opened the first (Centre d’ Art) gallery in a place that had never produced an artist.
+Basically primitive, many have gone beyond the early days in 1944 when Dewitt Peters opened the first gallery, the Centre D’ Art, in a place that had never produced an artist.

 Unlike music and dancing, which have been a part of the peasantry since the slave days, painting and sculpture were repressed in colonial times along with the practice of voodoo.
-Painting on canvas has emerged only in the last three decades.
+Painting on canvas has emerged only since 1945.

 Dewitt Peters, a painter as was his father, had been sent by the United States Federal Security Agency in 1943 to teach English to Haitians at the government Lycee (school) in Port-au-Prince.
 During the long summer vacation, he discussed the idea of starting an art center with various young Haitian intellectuals who were equally enthusiastic.

-Restoring the building, organizing classes, and learning how to run a gallery ran it in the red for a number of months, until the Haitian government increased the month subsidy to $200, which was matched shortly thereafter by the U.S. Department of State.
-Since then, the budget for running the Centre d’Art has rarely exceeded $400 per month.
+Restoring the building, organizing classes, and learning how to run a gallery resulted in a deficit for a number of months, until the Haitian government increased the month subsidy to $200, which was matched shortly thereafter by the U.S. Department of State.

 When tempera and fresco techniques were introduced in 1949 by a co-director of the Centre, Selden Rodman, Bishop Voegeli alone had the faith in the talent of the painters and the “courage to outface the hostility to unconventional art both inside and outside the church” to allow them to decorate the inside of his New Episcopal Cathedral.
 Today it is one of the “musts” of every tourist.
 (See Churches – Episcopal pp. 228)

-In 1950 a group of dissident painters left the Centre to form their own gallery—the Foyer des Arts Plastiques, and except for a few small galleries, founded by individual artists most good paintings find their way to the six principal Commercial galleries.
-(See Galleries – pp.149)
+In 1950, a group of dissident painters left the Centre to form their own gallery—the Foyer des Arts Plastiques, and except for a few small galleries founded by individual artists, most good paintings found their way to the six principal commercial galleries.

 The Cap-Haitien School of Primitive Art is quite different from the traditional western styles ranging from impressionism through cubism.

-The danger signs of the so-called “Coca Cola” civilization , plus a growing tendency of some galleries to encourage copying of “saleable paintings,” will eventually cheapen both the artist and his work-but the art has improved immensely, and it is on the point of work-wide discovery.
+The danger signs of the so-called “Coca Cola” civilization plus a growing tendency of some galleries to encourage copying of “saleable paintings”, will eventually cheapen both the artist and his work; but the art has improved immensely, and has been discovered world wide.